-5G offers faster download speeds than previous cellular standards, but the technology may not offer anywhere near the coverage of 3G and 4G networks, depending on the frequencies the base stations use.
+5G offers faster download speeds than previous cellular standards, but the technology might not offer anywhere near the coverage of 3G and 4G networks, depending on the frequencies the base stations use.

-In fact, since AT&T and Verizon first deployed mmWave 5G in 2019, users have found it difficult to access high-band 5G signals.
+In fact, since AT&T and Verizon first deployed mmWave 5G, users have found it difficult to access high-band 5G signals.
 While users can get fast mobile 5G download speeds of more than 1 Gbps if they're outdoors and close to a 5G cell tower, this isn't always possible for those in an office or working from home.

 Small cells boost indoor coverage